unicorns/carla-client-docker/README.md

 # carla-client-docker
-Carla Client (0.9.8) inside a docker image
+Carla Client (0.9.8) in a docker image

 ### Getting Started (macOS)